Are you looking for new fun jobs that pay well?

 Average Salary: $37,990

 Choreographers are responsible for creating dances for various settings, such as stage productions, commercials, and music videos.
-They love to dance and have a creative streak.

 The best part is that you can choreograph any dance you want, from ballroom to hip-hop.
 All types of music, all types of dance, the fun is limitless!